mikewei/shm_container/doc/namespace.md

 * ANON           - anonymous shared memory, allocated by mmap(2) with MAP\_SHARED|MAP\_ANONYMOUS
 * HEAP           - process private memory, allocated by mmap(2) with MAP\_PRIVATE|MAP\_ANONYMOUS

 All APIs are in this namespace.
-See Classed listed below.
+See Classes listed below.

 #<cldoc:shmc::impl>
 internal use